onet1001/onet1001/README.md

 ### About me
 My name is Dawid!
-I have a degree in Computer Science from Akademia Nauk Stosowanych in Tarnów.
+I have a Bachelor of Engineering degree in Computer Science from Akademia Nauk Stosowanych in Tarnów.
 Right now I'm looking for a job as Backend Developer.

 ### Technologies